-Compiled by Shawn Dry, Academic Senate College Chair Presented to the Academic Senate on October 24, 2013
+Compiled by Shawn Dry, Academic Senate College Chair Endorsed by the Academic Senate on October 24, 2013

 This document contains a summary of comments on the College Brain Trust reports and administrative documents that were shared with the college on July 16, 2013.
 The comments have been compiled from two sources: discussions held by Academic Senate standing committees in September and October 2013; and open forums held in October 2013 on each campus and moderated by an Academic Senate campus chair.
+The Academic Senate endorsed these comments by a unanimous vote at its October 24, 2013 college meeting.